italia/spid-cie-oidc-django/docs/AUTHENTICATION_ENDPOINT.md

 With the same functions is possible to validate request and response.

-# How to export the request schema for SPID
+# How to export the authn request schema for SPID

 ````
 ./manage.py shell